massbays-tech/MassWateRdata/README.md

 <ins>Create simplified shapefiles</ins>

 1. Get NHDFlowline, NHDWaterbody, and NHDArea layers for Massachusetts, Vermont, and New Hampshire.
-2. Clip Vermont layers with the WBDHU4 Connecticut River watershed.
+1. Clip Vermont layers with the WBDHU4 Connecticut River watershed.
-3. Clip New Hampshire layers with WBDHU4 Merrimack River watershed.
+1. Clip New Hampshire layers with WBDHU4 Merrimack River watershed.
-4. Merge MA, VT, NH for each layer type.
+1. Merge MA, VT, NH for each layer type.
-5.  *In NHDWaterbody layer, change visibility for Long Island Sound to 1,000,000*
+1.  *In NHDWaterbody layer, change visibility for Long Island Sound to 1,000,000*
-6. Filter NHDFlowlines to fcode 46006 and visibility \> 100,000
+1. Filter NHDFlowlines to fcode 46006 and visibility \> 100,000
-7. Filter NHDWaterbody to ftypes 390 and 493 and visibility \> 100,000
+1. Filter NHDWaterbody to ftypes 390 and 493 and visibility \> 100,000
-8. No filter needed for NHDArea
+1. No filter needed for NHDArea
-9. Export each layer to new layer (with fields ObjectID, fdate, fcode, ftype, visibility)
+1. Export each layer to new layer (with fields ObjectID, fdate, fcode, ftype, visibility)
-10. Delete duplicate geometries in each layer
+1. Delete duplicate geometries in each layer
-11. Remove extra ponds from Waterbody layer (see note about middle CT River watershed below)
+1. Remove extra ponds from Waterbody layer (see note about middle CT River watershed below)
-     a.
-Add pond_area field in m<sup>2</sup>
+     * Add pond_area field in m<sup>2</sup>
-     b.
-Select by location waterbodies within CTWatershed_waterbody_correction polygon
+     * Select by location waterbodies within CTWatershed_waterbody_correction polygon
-     c.
-Filter within selection waterbodies with pond_area less than 10,000 m<sup>2</sup>
+     * Filter within selection waterbodies with pond_area less than 10,000 m<sup>2</sup>
-     d.
-Create a temporary clipped layer of Flowlines that intersect the correction polygon (improves performance of next step)
+     * Create a temporary clipped layer of Flowlines that intersect the correction polygon (improves performance of next step)
-     e.
-Remove from selection by location all waterbodies that touch Flowlines
+     * Remove from selection by location all waterbodies that touch Flowlines
-     f.
-Invert selection and export layer
+     * Invert selection and export layer
-12. Add dLevel field per logic below
+1. Add dLevel field per logic below
-13. Simplify all layers to 10 meters
+1. Simplify all layers to 10 meters
-14. Zip the three sets of shapefiles together
+1. Zip the three sets of shapefiles together

 <ins>Logic for NHD dLevels</ins>